 Infrastructure Description of works Parks New local and neighbourhood recreation parks.
 New district recreation park in Boyne River esplanade to the west of the UDA.
 New Boyne River esplanade.
 Enhancement of existing environmental reserves, including new walking and cycling tracks.
 Walking and cycling tracks Connection from the existing pedestrian path/cycleway (Turtle Way) in Tannum Sands, with a new pedestrian path/ cycleway along the Boyne River esplanade to the southern boundary of the UDA.
 Connection from the existing pedestrian path/cycleway (Turtle Way) in Tannum Sands, with a new pedestrian path/ cycleway to and along Coronation Drive to the southern boundary of the UDA.
 New walking and cycling tracks through environmental reserves.
-Roads and streets Upgrading, including additional carriageways, parking, setdown areas and signalisation of Coronation Drive at the entry to the Tannum Sands State High School.
+Roads and streets Upgrading of pick up/drop off arrangements to Tannum Sands State High School in Coronation Drive, where required from an extension of Coronation Drive to service development in the UDA.
+The cost of these works will be funded by development within the UDA.
 Second entry, setdown and parking area to the east of the Tannum Sands State High School.
 Upgrading of the Tannum Sands Road and Dahl Road intersection including turning lanes.
 Construction of Dahl Road to connect into the street network in the UDA.
 Upgrading and construction of Coronation Drive to connect into the street network in the UDA.
 New roads and streets including new connector street to Tannum Sands Road in north east of the UDA, to service the community in the UDA.
 Water supply and sewerage Water and sewerage services for the development that connect to existing networks.
 Stormwater management New works linking with external stormwater management works.